Governing boards of colleges and universities in the United States: Trustees

 The term "Board of Trustees" is the most commonly used name for governing bodies of universities in the United States.

-All schools within the Ohio Higher Education System are governed by individual Boards of Trustees, including Miami University and Ohio State University.
+All schools within the Ohio Higher Education System are governed by individual boards of trustees, including Miami University and Ohio State University.
 The governing body at Duke University is known as the board of trustees, while each college and the graduate school maintains its own board of visitors.
-The University of Florida, University of South Carolina Michigan State University, Indiana University, University of Notre Dame, and the University of Connecticut are also governed by boards of trustees.
+The University of South Carolina Michigan State University, Indiana University, University of Notre Dame, and the University of Connecticut are also governed by boards of trustees.

 Regents

 Thirty-nine states have boards of regents to govern their public university systems.

-The Regents of the University of California govern the University of California system, with one exception: the original endowment that allowed for the creation of UC's Hastings College of the Law stipulated that it could not be governed by the Regents.
-However, Hastings diplomas are issued on the recommendation of the Hastings faculty in the name of the UC Regents and are signed by the UC President.
+The Regents of the University of California govern the University of California system, with one exception: the original endowment that allowed for the creation of UC's Hastings College of the Law stipulated that it could not be governed by the regents.
+However, Hastings diplomas are issued on the recommendation of the Hastings faculty in the name of the UC regents and are signed by the UC president.

 The Board of Regents of the University of the State of New York oversees all public education, including the State University of New York (SUNY), affiliated community colleges, and the K–12 public school system (run by the New York State Education Department) via the Regents Examinations.
 High school graduates may receive Regents Scholarships to defray expenses at SUNY universities.

 The boards of the University System of Georgia, University of Hawaii, University of Michigan, University of Minnesota, University of Texas, Texas Tech University, University of Wisconsin System, Texas A&M, University System of Maryland, University of Colorado, University of New Mexico, University of Houston System, University of North Texas, St. Olaf College, University of Washington, and Washington State University are known as the board of regents.